 "Watch your tongue, Ms. Devough!
 Now, class, if you could kindly continue reading where you left off, on page 21…"

 Blahhh, blahh….like I don't already know this stuff anyway.
 I'm the Queen of Transfig, hands down.
 Mrs. Maloney knows it, too.

-Instead of reading the book we’re assigned, I look out the window, watching the PE class do their thang.
+Instead of reading the book we're assigned, I look out the window, watching the PE class do their thang.
 First up in the school year is always soccer, then basketball, then tennis and volleyball, and finally Quidditch.
-We have a Quidditch team that practices all year ‘round, of course, but as a school we’re required to take it in the spring, no matter what.
-Unless you’re me and have a MLP, in which case that really sucks.
+We have a Quidditch team that practices all year 'round, of course, but as a school we're required to take it in the spring, no matter what.
+Unless you're me and have an MLP, in which case, sucks for you.

 Jack is leading drills; I watch as everyone sprints up and down the field, dribbling in and out of cones; I watch as Danny Lyons, the GORGEOUS and very talented Quidditch and soccer captain, flexes those golden, sweaty, sexy-looking muscles—